kohana/userguide/guide/tutorials.databases.md

     $query = DB::select(array('COUNT("username")', 'total_users'))->from('users');

 This looks almost exactly the same as a standard `AS` alias, but note how the column name is wrapped in double quotes.
-Any time a double-quoted value appears inside of a column name, **only** the part that inside the double quotes will be escaped.
+Any time a double-quoted value appears inside of a column name, **only** the part inside the double quotes will be escaped.
 This query would generate the following SQL:

     SELECT COUNT(`username`) AS `total_users` FROM `users`